cmstar/go-conv/README_zh.md

 // By default time.Time is converted to string with the RFC3339 format. fmt.Println(conv.String(t.UTC())) // -> 1970-01-01T01:00:00Z

 // ConvertType() is the core function in the package.
-In fact all convertion can be done via
+In fact all conversion can be done via
 // this function.
 For complex types, there is no shortcut, we can use ConvertType() directly.
 // It receives the source value and the destination type.